adh30/Fourier-differentiation/README.md

 # Fourier-differentiation
-Use Fourier ananlysis to calculate wave intensity
+Use Fourier ananlysis to calculate wave intensity. *work in progress*